AdaCore/gpr/doc/gpr_user_guide/source/multi_project_systems.rst

 A plain ``with`` gives the importing project full visibility over the withed project's sources, attributes, variables, and packages.
-Circular plain ``with`` dependencies are not allowed: if project A imports B and B imports A, GPRbuild reports a load error.
+Circular plain ``with`` dependencies are not allowed: if project A imports B and B imports A, a load error is reported.

 When two projects need their sources to be mutually visible - for example, two components that are mutually recursive at the Ada unit level - a